 "But in killing, the Russians have not much finesse.
 They like mass death," said Darko Kerim, Head of Station T, in "From Russia With Love."

 In the way that Bond is a precision weapon, he is the opposite of the weapons of mass destruction he seeks and destroys with such efficacy throughout his celluloid adventures.
 A spray-and-pray machine gun - as dumbed down an operating experience as a modern BMW is to a go-cart - is designed to require less skill to use than its manual counter-part.
-In contrast to a one shot at a time single-action or double-action pistol, the machine gun's character was once artfully summarised in Soldier of Fortune magazine as, "the moral squalor of fully automatic operation."
+In contrast to a one shot at a time single-action or double-action pistol, the machine gun's character was once artfully summarized in Soldier of Fortune magazine as, "the moral squalor of fully automatic operation."
 In "No Time To Die" Bond is a blunt weapon that a previous incarnation of his boss, M, decried; "Any thug can kill!"
 (Casino Royale, scene M's Apartment).
 The Bond of the books was the best shot in the Secret Service.
 This character, not so much.

 The isolation of island culture where self-reference tends to abound lends Bond's adventures a particularly British element.